de-bund-bsi-tr-esor/tr-esor-AIP-eIDAS-SigValidator/README.md

     Flag to enable debug output for a better analysis of the validator behaviour.
     This output can contain stacktraces or other kinds of errors even when everything works fine.

--l, --log <file>
-    Since this tool is not only creating a report but also log output this argument can be used to separate the log output of the validator into a dedicated document.

-    Example: -l validator.log

 -h, --help
 	Printing the usage of the validator.
 ```